Bennet C. Riley: Role in California statehood

 After the war with Mexico, Riley served a brief stint at Fort Hamilton, in Brooklyn, New York, in 1848.
 In the years 1849 and 1850, General Riley commanded the Military Department in Upper California and exercised the duties of Provincial Governor: the inaction of Congress in deciding the issue of California statehood complicated his service.
 He relieved Bvt.
 Gen. Persifor Frazer Smith on 13 April 1849, as the Gold Rush worked into its most violent phase.
 In addition to the influx of prospectors seeking their fortunes, daily desertions of his own men rapidly depleted his troops.
 At the height of the Gold Rush, he had eight companies of infantry, two artillery, and two dragoons stretched between San Diego and San Francisco.
 When Congress refused to act on the statehood of California and New Mexico, he called for the election of civil officers to a de facto government.
 Consequently, the military authorities could not prevent the slaughter of California's native population, nor could they suppress the violence in the lawless gold camps.
 He relinquished all his civil power on 20 December 1849.
-Whie governor, Riley had tasked Lieutenant Edward Ord with creating the first map of Los Angeles in preparation for statehood.
+While governor, Riley had tasked Lieutenant Edward Ord with creating the first map of Los Angeles in preparation for statehood.

 After his administrative service concluded on the Pacific, Riley was ordered to take command of a regiment on the Rio Grande.
 However ill-health prevented further service on his part.
 He returned to his home in Black Rock, near Buffalo, New York, where he died of cancer.
-General Riley died on Thursday evening, 09 June 1853, survived by his wife Arabella (who died on 12 February 1894) and four children.
+General Riley died on Thursday evening, 9 June 1853, survived by his wife Arabella (who died on 12 February 1894) and four children.
 Riley is buried at Forest Lawn Cemetery, Buffalo.